 If you receive a Notice of Ability to Return to Work, understand that the workers’ compensation insurance company may be developing a strategy to take some action against your interests.
 It is also important to understand you have the ability to receive other medical opinions from your own doctor concerning your work capabilities and need for additional treatment, and the opinion of the insurance company doctor is simply an opinion, nothing more.

-Headquartered in Philadelphia, The Pennsylvania Workers Compensation attorneys at Pearson Koutcher Law are dedicated to the singular goal of securing maximum compensation and full benefits entitled to injured employees under the laws of Pennsylvania.
-Their years of experience as seasoned, skillful trial lawyers and negotiators, along with their compassion and diligent understanding of the significant impact a workplace accident can have on an injured worker’s life, motivate the attorneys of Pearson Koutcher Law, to approach each new client individually, with meticulous consideration to their specific individual considerations and circumstances.
+Headquartered in Philadelphia, The Pennsylvania Workers Compensation attorneys at Pearson Koutcher Law are dedicated to the singular goal of securing maximum compensation and full benefits entitled to injured employees under the workers’ compensation laws of Pennsylvania.
+Their years of experience as seasoned, skillful trial lawyers and negotiators, along with their compassion and diligent understanding of the significant impact a workplace accident can have on an injured worker’s life, motivate the PA workers comp attorneys of Pearson Koutcher Law, to approach each new client individually, with meticulous consideration to their specific individual considerations and circumstances.
 Call our office today at 215-627-0700 or email us to discuss the particular facts of your Pennsylvania Workers’ Compensation matter with a PA workers comp attorney.

 Let us put our decades of experience to work for you, helping you navigate the complexities of the Workers’ Compensation laws.